 Learn about last year’s program by reading the 2014 Community Service Costa Rica Blog.

-This program begins and ends at either Miami International Airport or George Bush Intercontinental Airport in Houston, depending on the unit.
+This program begins and ends at George Bush Intercontinental Airport (IAH) in Houston, Texas.

 This itinerary represents a general description of the group’s travels in Costa Rica, but exact itineraries vary by unit.
 Putney groups live and partner with different host villages and do not meet during the program.

-Departure • Join the group as you begin a month of village-based community service in the mountains of Costa Rica.
-The group flight departs from either Miami or Houston where you meet one of your leaders and fly to Costa Rica.
+Departure • Travel Day • Begin your journey on a village-based community service program in the mountains of Costa Rica.
+Meet your group and one of your leaders in Houston and fly together to Costa Rica.

-San Jose or Pacific Coast • For 3 and 4 week projects, spend two nights in either San Jose, the capital city of Costa Rica, or in a small beachside community on the Pacific coast.
+San Jose or Pacific Coast • Spend two nights in either San José, the capital city of Costa Rica, or in a small beachside community on the Pacific coast.
 Here, you learn about the country’s history, language, and culture, get to know your group, participate in an in-depth orientation, and prepare for your stay in our host village.

 Our Host Village • Travel by minibus to your host village, tucked in Costa Rica’s lush mountains.
 Live together as a group in a simple community building or house and collaborate with local people on several important volunteer projects.

 Mountain and Rainforest Excursion • Travel to a mountain ecolodge to learn about Costa Rica’s astounding biodiversity.
-Hike to waterfalls, interview local wildlife experts, zip through the rainforest canopy, take a tour of a coffee plantation, spot white-faced monkeys, and more.
+Hike to waterfalls, interview local wildlife experts, zip-line through the rainforest canopy, take a tour of a coffee plantation, spot white-faced capuchin monkeys, and more.

 Beach Excursion • Stay overnight in cozy bungalows on the Pacific coast.
 Snorkel off a pristine beach, take a surfing lesson, or hike to a vista along the coastline for a picnic lunch.
 Evening activities may include salsa dancing, a night hike in search of sloths, playing guitar around a beach bonfire, or watching sea turtles nesting on the beach.